Juliet Kinsman’s Life Changing Programme At Vana Retreats

 The whole execution of Vana is stylish yet comfortable – from the designer kurta clothing, to the architecture and design.
 Despite the sharp contemporary architectural angles, it’s a warm, welcoming place where joy abounds.
 I am relieved to assure you this isn’t because of any happy-clappy laughter circles or shamanic entheogenic-brew rituals (far from it) – but from my (greedy) perspective, mostly thanks to the generous eating and drinking available whether you’re vegetarian, vegan a meat or fish eater.
 It’s all far too discreet and decorous here for any controversial new-age therapies – Vana couldn’t feel more professional, at every touchpoint.

 Vana’s bold look from Spanish father-and-son duo Esteva i Esteva Arquitectura is very contemporary for such a spiritual retreat, and the cathedral-height main salon feels more like a national gallery than holistic spa.
 Rgar pastel palette extends to the Himalayas – the mountains are just visible in shades of violet and blue over the tops of the thin trees when you sit poolside.
-Most suites also look out at those tall, lanky sal trees which makes for meditative viewing.
+Most suites also look out at those tall, lanky sal trees which make for meditative viewing.

-Ayurveda and diet are inextricably linked: diet and digestion are the cornerstone of good health and for this reason Vana wants you to eat well, according to exactly what your body might need.
+Ayurveda and diet are inextricably linked: diet and digestion are the cornerstones of good health and for this reason, Vana wants you to eat well, according to exactly what your body might need.
 Two restaurants serve nutritious meals made from fresh, local, seasonal, organic produce.
 Refined sugars, grains and oils might be missing, but thanks to the cunning of the chefs, there’s only a parade of flavours – such as pavé of lachi fish, roasted potato, bell-pepper jam, followed by a tian of pumpkin, melon seeds, seasonal vegetables, caramelised onion topped off with apple crumble tart and ice cream.

 Best of all, total abstinence is optional.
 I didn’t feel guilty allowing myself a cappuccino hit in the morning – the brews here are organic and the milk is care of cows that have grazed on the Himalayas.
 If that isn’t soul uplifting, nothing is.